-If you are unsure if something is appropriate behavior, it probably isn’t.
+If you’re unsure if something is appropriate behavior, it probably isn’t.
 Each person you interact with can define where that line is for them.
 Impact matters more than intent.
-Ensuring that your behavior does not have a negative impact is your responsibility.
+Ensuring that your behavior doesn’t have a negative impact is your responsibility.
 Problems happen when we assume that our way of thinking or behaving is the norm or ok with everyone.
-This is particularly problematic when we are in a position of power or privilege.
+This is particularly problematic when we’re in a position of power or privilege.

 Here are a few examples of unacceptable behavior:

 - Negative or offensive remarks regarding race, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, gender identity, parental status, marital status, and political affiliation as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, or clothing.
 Consider that calling attention to differences can feel alienating.